A beginner's guide to Engine Starting

 If the engine doesn't start when you expect it to start, pump the throttle one or two times WHILE CRANKING the engine.

-Be sure to bring the throttle back to the closed position.
+bring the throttle back to the closed position.

 The reason you pump the throttle while cranking the engine is to spray atomized air into the intake from the accelerator pump.